20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

 This similarly suffers from a similar issue as %, though more severely.
-The issue is that in any function which branches, at the branch point there will exist a discontinuity, as max is not a smooth function.
+The issue is that in any function which branches (or is a non smooth piecewise function), at the branch point there will exist a discontinuity, as min is not a smooth function.
 How severe this is for your particular problem varies.
-If you need smooth derivatives, you could define a transition bound between the two, or otherwise rework your max as some kind of soft, smoothed max
+If you need smooth derivatives, you could define a transition bound between the two, or otherwise rework your max as some kind of soft, smoothed min

 If you run into this problem, you're probably already aware that these functions are not smooth - differentiating them via dual numbers like this doesn't introduce any new problems, but it does mean that automatic differentiation isn't quite a plug and play process if you're differentiating code outside of your control